PuzzleBoss/puzzleboss-openfl-sdk/README.md

 You also need to `Images.initialize();` and `Analytics.initialize();` to get things ready.

 ## Analytics
 You will need to install "haxe-ga" which is Google Analytics via `haxelib install haxe-ga`.

-To log anything you wish to know you call:
+To log anything you wish to know you call `Analytics.track` with whatever information starting with a '/'.

     Analytics.track(action);